Faecal transplants deemed safe by NHS

 We think this is a really interesting development in the continuing discovery of how bacteria can be used positively to improve our health.
 Dr Alisdair MacConnachie from the Gartnavel General Hospital in Glasgow is "delighted" that NICE have recognised the potential benefits of faecal transplants and states, "Faecal microbiota transplant is a relatively new procedure so I welcome this NICE guidance, which provides clear advice to doctors".
 He also recognises that that process may experience 'aesthetic' problems and may be perceived as being deeply unpleasant, but acknowledges that "if you're a patient who has had multiple recurrences of C.diff, your perception of what makes you squeamish is probably different to people who haven't".

 Further reading about Clostridium difficile

-The microorganism Saccharomyces boulardii has been recognised internationally, by scientific bodies and the community 'C diff support' for helping to relieve the symptoms of infections such as C.diff, including diarrhoea, abdominal cramps etc. Saccharomyces boulardii has undergone extensive clinical research and is used for diarrhoea in many European countries, as well as the US.
-You can read more about Saccharomyces boulardii here.
+The microorganism Saccharomyces boulardii has been recognised internationally, by scientific bodies and the community 'C diff support' for helping to relieve the symptoms of infections such as C.diff, including diarrhoea, abdominal cramps etc. Healthcare practitioners might be interested in the extensive clinical research that Saccharomyces boulardii has undergone.
+The strain is used for diarrhoea in many European countries, as well as the US.